 Focus: Because the rapid pace of scientific progress risks widening the gap between knowledgeable scientists and uninformed citizens, responsible citizens must understand science in order to consider the social and ethical implications of scientific developments.
 Students taking courses in this themed inquiry will explore the nature of scientific knowledge, understand current findings in science, especially those relating to genetics and the environment, and grapple with their ethical and social implications.

-Themed Inquiry Coordinator/email: Philosophy Department Chair, Associate Professor of Philosophy, Dr. G Michael Pace
+Themed Inquiry Coordinator/email: Dr. G Michael Pace

 Restrictions: Not open to Philosophy majors.